Creepsy/palex/README.md

 }
 ```

-In oder to add a custom lexer to your PaLex project, create a new entry called `lexers` which contains the configurations for all lexers of the project.
+In order to add a custom lexer to your PaLex project, create a new entry called `lexers` which contains the configurations for all lexers of the project.
 To add a lexer, simply add an entry to `lexers`:

 ```json